ndevrinc/devstack-performance/README.md

 Devstack Performance
 ====================

-`devstack-performance` is a Vagrant provisionion script that sets up a full performance monitoring stack on your local environment.
+`devstack-performance` is a Vagrant provisioning script that sets up a full performance monitoring stack on your local environment.

 Installation
 ------------
 Here's the steps and results you'll immediately see.
 It's possible the instructions below become outdated as we continue to update the project.
 The most accurate documentation will always live on GitHub.

 ### 1) Install Vagrant
 While this can generally be a very quick process, each local environment is different and the best docs are on the vagrant site: http://docs.vagrantup.com/v2/installation/.

 ### 2) Install Vagrant Host Manager
-We use this simply because it adds entries for graphite, grafana and sitespeed to point to your VM's IP address automatically when you provision the VM.
+We use this simply because it adds entries for graphite, grafana and sitespeed to point to your VM's IP address automatically when you provision the VM. https://github.com/smdahlen/vagrant-hostmanager

-https://github.com/smdahlen/vagrant-hostmanager
 ### 3) Clone Devstack Performance Repository
 This contains everything needed to spin up an instance on your local machine, it currently requires 2 Gb of memory and takes about 7-10 minutes to provision the VM the first time.
 ```